 (‘TOCOS 1’, 2008 | ‘HERB’S CARDINALS’, 2014 )

-Author Jacqueline Bograd Weld describes Hunt’s paintings as “literally a whirl of paint-a thick impasto that Hunt grids or swirls at will.
-The birds + images appear and reappear in a purely visual space, an all-over style, in which there is no clear beginning or end or edge or corner,” reminding her of his stylistic roots in the recurring imagery of abstract expressionism + in Jackson Pollock’s gestural painting, in the Foreword A Fond Sonore.
-This clearly sets the tone for every masterpiece he assumes to create, always proving to be triumphant upon applying that last stroke of paint + or that last line cutting through it.
+Author Jacqueline Bograd Weld describes Hunt’s paintings as “literally a whirl of paint-a thick impasto that Hunt grids or swirls at will.”
+Then adds how “the birds + images appear and reappear in a purely visual space, an all-over style, in which there is no clear beginning or end or edge or corner.”

 (‘RUFUS ROLLER’, 2013)

-Containing a variety of over one hundred bird paintings, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is sure to make a delightful gift for anyone who loves birds, color, patterns, texture, + fashion.
-But if not for someone else, it’s sure to breathe new life into your own personal art book collection, perfect for just sitting around + escaping into the far reaches of tropical settings enhanced by one artist’s vivid imagination + deep adoration for birds.
+With over one hundred bird paintings, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is sure to make a delightful gift for anyone.
+If they check off birds, color, patterns, texture, and fashion as their loves, this is the book to get them.
+But if not for someone else, it’s sure to breathe new life into your own personal art book collection.
+It’s perfect for escaping into the far tropics enhanced by one artist’s vivid imagination + deep adoration for birds.

-As with all of Glitterati Incorporated’s books, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is a ‘must cop’ + available for purchase here.
+As with all of Glitterati Incorporated’s books, Birds by Hunt Slonem, © 2017, published by Glitterati Incorporated, is a ‘must-cop’ and available for purchase here.